-- Department employees will follow the guidelines set forth in Utah Administrative Code Title R33 and the Utah Division of Finance policies FIACCT 04. - Additionally, any individual item or total purchases over \$5,000 shall be approved in writing by the Commissioner or Deputy Commissioner and any purchases over \$2,500 shall be approved in writing by a Division Director.
+- Department employees will follow the guidelines set forth in Utah Administrative Code Title R33 and the Utah Division of Finance policies 4- Purchasing. - An individual item purchase over \$5,000 or total (multiple item) purchase over \$10,000 shall be approved in writing by the Commissioner or Deputy Commissioner before purchase.